 Interstate 95 Pennsylvania Guides

 Initial work on Interstate 95 in Philadelphia was underway in 1959.
-The freeway both opened from the Delaware state line north to U.S. 13 in Eddystone Township, and from Pennsylvania 73 (Cottman Avenue) in Northeast Philadelphia to Pennsylvania 413 in Bristol Township in 1962.
-The final section of Interstate 95 completed in Pennsylvania was the alignment around Philadelphia International Airport (PHL), between John Heinz National Wildlife Refuge (Pennsylvania 291) and Enterprise Avenue at the foot of the 1973-built Girard Point Bridge.
+The freeway both opened from the Delaware state line north to U.S. 13 in Eddystone Township, and from PA 73 (Cottman Avenue) in Northeast Philadelphia to PA 413 in Bristol Township in 1962.
+The final section of Interstate 95 completed in Pennsylvania was the alignment around Philadelphia International Airport (PHL), between John Heinz National Wildlife Refuge (PA 291) and Enterprise Avenue at the foot of the 1973-built Girard Point Bridge.
 It opened on December 15, 1985.1

 Interstate 95 Revive